underlines/awesome-ml/llm-tools.md

 - [Flash-attention](https://github.com/HazyResearch/flash-attention) Fast and memory-efficient exact attention
 - [tokenmonster](https://github.com/alasdairforsythe/tokenmonster) ungreedy tokenizer increases inference speed and context-length by 35% for pre-training on new LLMs
 - [LOMO](https://github.com/OpenLMLab/LOMO) fuses the gradient computation and the parameter update in one step to reduce memory usage enables the full parameter fine-tuning of a 7B model on a single RTX 3090
+- [GPTFast](https://github.com/MDK8888/GPTFast) a set of techniques developed by the PyTorch Team to accelerate the inference speed of huggingface transformer models

 ## Benchmarking